nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ### Castles on quicksand

-You can't build a rigid digital layer on top of our unstable and unpredictable bureaucracy.
+You can't build a rigid digital layer on top of an unpredictable analog bureaucracy.

-Bureaucracy is too arbitrary and unpredictable to describe with code.
+German bureaucracy is too arbitrary and inconsistent to describe with code.
 Each Bezirk, each Amt and each Beamter interprets the law differently.
 They make arbitrary decisions based on undocumented policies that change without warning.
 This is not a stable foundation to build rigid software upon.

 Bureaucracy is also really hard to observe.
 For All About Berlin, I rely on a large network of people that took years to build.
 I use scripts to watch hundreds of pages for changes.
-It can still take weeks to notice, understand and document changes in policy.
+Even with that infrastructure, it can take weeks to notice, understand and document changes in policy.

-Consider that German bureaucracy might change faster than you can change the software you build for it.
+Consider that German bureaucracy might change faster than you can adapt the software that you have built.
 Text is much cheaper to adapt than software.

 ### Sheds and skyscrapers

 Complex projects require specialised labour.
 Specialised labour is more expensive and harder to find.

-It's easy to find a freelancer who can work on a WordPress website.
-It's harder to find a developer who understands your fancy technology stack, especially if you can't pay market rates, or only need a few hours of work every now and then.
-Maintenance can become a human resources problem.
+You can easily find freelancers to work on a WordPress website.
+It might be harder to find maintainers for your fancy technology stack.
+It's even harder if you can't pay market rates, or if you only a developer for a few hours every now and then.
+Maintaining complex software can become a human resources problem.

 [Choose boring technology](https://mcfunley.com/choose-boring-technology), especially if you don't have an in-house development team to maintain it.